 Also found on Form 1040, Schedule SE determines what you owe in SECA taxes for the year if your net was more than $400 in income.
 Although you have to pay self-employment tax, half of this tax is deductible from your income on Form 1040, line 27.
 You can either pay these taxes on your return, or through quarterly estimated tax payments on Form 1040-ES, "Estimated Tax for Individuals."
 The IRS’ website has detailed information regarding who needs to file Form 1040-ES, and it never hurts to consult with a qualified tax professional.

 Deducting Business Expenses and Costs

 The list of expenses you’re able to deduct on your tax return is substantial, and these deductions reduce the amount of taxable income you have.
 For instance, if you make $80,000 teaching private lessons, and you have $15,000 in qualifying business expenses, your taxable income is now $65,000.
 Depending upon how many write-offs you are eligible to take, you could find yourself in a lower tax bracket.
-These expenses vary by industry and other criteria; however, many are routine expenses that nearly all self-employed taxpayers have.
+These expenses vary by industry and other criteria; tax deductions for music teachers are different than the deductions a real estate investor may take.
+However, many are routine expenses that nearly all self-employed taxpayers have.
 Costs of advertising, travel, entertaining clients and vehicle expenses are among the many deductions self-employed and independent contractors can claim.

-Keep meticulous records of expenses such as meal receipts, airline bookings, vehicle mileage journals and any other proof of business expense deductions you plan to claim.
+Keep meticulous records of expenses such as meal receipts, airline bookings, 1099-MISC mileage deduction journals and any other proof of business expense deductions you plan to claim.
 In the event the IRS examines your return more closely, you will be glad you kept such thorough records.

 - Jupiterimages/Stockbyte/Getty Images